OEF/oef-specifications/oef_spec_draft.rst

 Specifications
 --------------
+- An open ESD file (oef) is actually an hdf5 file.

-- The file extension is "oef" (*.oef).
+- The oef file extension is "oef" (*.oef).

-- Oef leaves
+- Oef leaves:
-  An oef leave is any hdf5 folder containing ESD data that must have
+  An oef leave is any hdf5 folder containing ESD data
+- An oef leave must have

-  - an attribute named "oef_data_type" which has is one the string in ("tlp", "hbm", "mm") list.
+  - an attribute named "oef_data_type" which has is one the string in ("tlp", "hbm", "mm") list,
-  - an attribute named "oef_version" which
-    is a string following standard strict python conventions for version numbering "A version number consists of two or three dot-separated numeric components, with an optional "pre-release" tag
+  - and an attribute named "oef_version" which is a string following standard strict python conventions for version numbering "A version number consists of two or three dot-separated numeric components, with an optional "pre-release" tag